parkerhong2005/parkerhong2005.github.io/about.md

 ![Parker Hong](images/profile.jpg){:width="200px" style="border-radius: 50%"}

 Hi!
-I'm Parker Hong, a passionate developer currently learning full-stack development.
-I love building apps that solve real problems.
+I'm Parker Hong, a junior studying Manufacturing and Design Engineering at Northwestern University.
+I am also pursuing a minor in Architectural Engineering and Design as well as working on some independent design projects this fall.

-When I'm not coding, I enjoy hiking, photography, and exploring new tech.
+When I'm not engineering, I am rowing, biking, doing my RA duties, or solving puzzles.

 ---